44Jacob/sql-challenge/README.md

 ChatGPT: Assisted with generating SQL queries and clarifying concepts.

-AI Tools: Utilized for programming assistance and to overcome specific challenges.

 Purpose

 The motivation behind this project was to refine my skills in database management, specifically using SQL to analyze and interpret

 complex datasets.
 It's a step forward in my journey to becoming proficient in data handling and analysis.

 Conclusion